0-5788719150923125/praxis/README.md

   --dense \                      # Run as a fully-connected (dense) model. (default: False) --sparse \                     # Run as a sparse model. (default: True) --no_dashboard \               # Disables the CLI interface.
-  --no_tokenizer \               # Replace the LLaMA-2 tokenizer with a T-FREE variant.
   --data_path /path/to/my/data \ # Train on a local directory of data.
   --wandb \                      # Log training metrics to Weights and Biases (https://wandb.ai).
   --phi \                        # Supplement with expert data.